Get a demo of Culture Amp

 How does Netherlands (200-500) compare?

-On the lower side, people in Netherlands (200-500) had much lower favorable scores than average in Service & Quality Focus, Social Connection, and Leadership.
+On the lower side, people in Netherlands (200-500) had much lower favorable scores than average in Action, Service & Quality Focus, and Feedback & Recognition.

-People working in Netherlands (200-500) are less engaged than Nordic, Western Europe, Europe, and Oceania.
+People working in Netherlands (200-500) are less engaged than DACH, Central Europe, Nordic, and Western Europe.

-The highest scoring question for Netherlands (200-500) had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Netherlands (200-500) had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Management.

 How long do people stay?